MatthijsKamstra/hxexterns/howto.md

 var myExtern = new js.npm.MyExtern();
 ```

-It's no very likely you will have a javascript that will use that package structure (because js doesn't have packages).
+It's no very likely you will have a JavaScript that will use that package structure (because js doesn't have packages).
 Not something you would like to have: to fix this check `@:native`

 ## @:native